aturon/blog/_posts/2015-09-28-impl-trait.md

 Some benefits:

-- The design feels a bit more "principled" than the pure elision design: except for OIBIT traits, the entire interface to a type must be written explicitly, so there's no accidental leakage and everything is fully documented.
+- The design feels a bit more "principled" than the pure type inference design: except for OIBIT traits, the entire interface to a type must be written explicitly, so there's no accidental leakage and everything is fully documented.

 - The use in `type` gives a lighter weight form of newtypes that doesn't require manually forwarding trait impls (akin to "generalized newtype deriving" from